BioNuc/Kafka-Task/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-- Install Ruby version stated in Gemfile (ruby 2.6.2)
+- Install Ruby version stated in Gemfile

-- Install Bundler version stated in Gemfile.lock (2.0.1)
+- Install Bundler version stated in Gemfile.lock

+- Install required gems via Bundler

 - Install Kafka (you can use this tutorial as a guide https://tecadmin.net/install-apache-kafka-ubuntu/)